Codyuzumaki/BrainportEindhoven/README.md

   https://drive.google.com/open?id=1NaJoQHsw2a-gkWiNYHh1kXpf1vjxX_CC

-**OPTION 2:** Download the BrainportEindhovenPhilipsWithoutModel.zip file from this repo and uncompress it.
+**OPTION 2:** Download the BrainportEindhovenVictorRamosWithoutModel.zip file from this repo and uncompress it.
-Then, download the Model file from the following google drive link, uncompress it and place the file *Philips_model_v.3.7.h5* into the *BrainportEindhovenPhilipsWithoutModel* folder:
+Then, download the Model file from the following google drive link, uncompress it and place the file *Philips_model_v.3.7.h5* into the *BrainportEindhovenVictorRamosWithoutModel* folder:

 https://drive.google.com/open?id=15ATooVcqTzuEnn_KdHjK8h8G7Hv1gh2Y